protecode-sc/helm-chart/README.md

 Also, Azure can conflict with some S3/minio operations.
 This can be resolved by settings `frontend.disableEc2Metadata` as `true`.

-## Deploying Black Duck Binary Analysis Using the Helm Package Manager
+## Deploying Black Duck Binary Analysis Using the Helm Package Manager (Stateful deployment)

 This chart bootstraps Black Duck Binary Analysis deployment on a Kubernetes cluster using the Helm package manager.